 I had talked to my doctor about that, and we talked about doing a nerve block versus an epidural at surgery time because I was like, “An epidural keeps me in the hospital longer.
 A nerve block could be less.”

 The surgery involved making a giant incision right below the rib cage, all the way down to the pubis bone, and opening up and taking out what needed to be taken out.

 Sometimes I would forget that I had this major surgery, because it is major.
 Everything’s taken out and put back together.
 They looked at things.
 Once you’ve had surgery, you see the actual incision.
 You don’t see what they’ve done on the inside.

 I was very firmly telling them before surgery that I didn’t want to remember going into the operating room.
 I remembered going into the operating room my first surgery.
 I remembered it was just cold and sterile, and I was alone and scared.

 I begged the anesthesiologist to give me some more medicine to keep me in la-la land before surgery.
 Again, a little bit of my control just wanting to not be there at that moment.
 I feel like a lot of it was just trying to escape those moments.

 Describe waking up from the surgery

-I ended up waking up in the recovery room with the no nerve block, not any pain medication on board.
-They thought I was too sedated so they didn’t do it.
+I ended up waking up in the recovery room with no nerve block, not any pain medication on board.
+They thought I was too sedated, so they didn’t do it.